boomboomheadshot/Automated-RC-plane/README.md

 //# Automated-RC-plane by Shivank Kumar n Atul Saurav
+//#ITSP project 2015.
+TEAM Vortex.
 //It contains the final code for our attitude holding RC plane..
 //library used